 \section{The analytical chemical Jacobian for QSS-reduced chemistries}

-The integration of stiff chemical kinetics in CFD solvers often relies on time-implicit methods in order to keep the overall time step size constrained by the fluid dynamics of interest.
+The integration of stiff chemical kinetics in CFD solvers often relies on time-implicit methods to keep the overall timestep size constrained by the fluid dynamics of interest.
 The implicit time discretization results in a non-linear system generally tackled using a Newton approach.
-In this section, the shortcomings of using an iterative methods to calculate the Newton direction (i.e. methods that do not rely on constructing the system Jacobian) are put forth when larger time steps are required in CFD solvers.
+In this section, the shortcomings of using an iterative method to calculate the Newton direction (i.e. methods that do not rely on constructing the system Jacobian) are put forth when larger timesteps are required in CFD solvers.
 Challenges of constructing analytical Jacobians (AJ) for QSS-reduced chemistries are discussed, typical approximations are investigated and a symbolic approach for the construction of an exact AJ is presented and validated.